fbgallet/roam-extension-live-ai-assistant/README.md

 In the extension settings, you can change the voice and provide instructions to control aspects of speech, including: Accent, Emotional range, Intonation, Impressions, Speed of speech, Tone, Whispering...

-### Web search (or web as context)

-⚠️ Currently Web Search can only be achieved with OpenAI dedicated models, Anthropic models or Grok models.

-The knowledge base used for the LLM responses can be the web itself if you use `Web search` command (or OpenAI `gpt-5-search-api`, `gpt-4o-search` or `gpt-4o-mini-search` models with basic prompt completion command) .
-It's useful if you're looking for information that requires recent data or practical questions, for example, organizing a trip.

-The models don't just summarize different relevant content found on the internet.
-You can use a rich prompt that requests all types of advanced and structured content processing that the LLM will gather.

-You can set the default model to use for Web search (OpenAI or Anthropic models) either in extension settings or by right-clicking on the choosen model in the submenu of `Web search` command.

-> [!WARNING]
-> ⚠️ To collect its data and prepare its response, the model will browse several sites: the input tokens used will be much higher than your prompt, leading to additional costs.
-Additionally, providers charge a fee per 1,000 queries: $10 for Anthropic, and between $25 and $50 for OpenAI, depending on the context size and model.

-Web search context option (in extension settings) for OpenAI models: you can choose the context size extracted from relevant websites.
-Low: fastest, cheaper.
-High: slower, higher cost.
-See pricing [here](https://platform.openai.com/docs/pricing#web-search)

-Now Anthropic models can even fetch specific web page if you insert the url in your prompt (if allowed by the web domain).

 ### Video analysis

 ⚠️ Currently video analysis is only available with **Google Gemini models**.